-The Hyundai i10 is a good-value small car with spacious back seats considering its size – its just a shame its engines are a bit weak and rather noisy
+The Hyundai i10 is a good-value small car with good interior space for its size – its just a shame its engines are a bit weak and rather noisy

-What the interior lacks in quality materials it makes up for with space.
-Okay, so this is still a small car, but the Hyundai i10 does a decent job of providing roomy back seats – three adults will fit back there for short journeys which is far better than the four-seat-only Volkswagen Up can manage.
-The boot is quite impressive for a small car too – it’s about as roomy as that in the Up.
-Fold the i10’s rear seats down and you’re left with a large space, but a bump in the floor means you’ll struggle to slide heavy items all the way in.
+Indeed, what the interior lacks in quality materials it makes up for with space.
+The Hyundai i10 has roomy back seats – three adults will fit back there for short journeys which is far better than the four-seat-only Volkswagen Up can manage.
+The boot is quite impressive for a small car too – it’s about as roomy as that in the Up’s and will take the weekly shop no problem.

-Unlike most city cars, the Hyundai i10 feels stable at motorway speeds and its suspension softens out bumps relatively well.
-The Hyundai i10 is also available with a four-speed automatic gearbox, which is far smoother than the jerky automatic option in the VW Up.
+Unlike most city cars, the Hyundai i10 feels stable at motorway speeds and its suspension irons out bumps well.
+The i10 is also available with a four-speed automatic gearbox, which is far smoother than the jerky automatic option in the VW Up.
 It’s worth paying extra for if you’ll do a lot of town driving, just to save your clutch leg from aching.

 If town is where your i10 will spend most of its time then you’ll be fine with the 1.0-litre petrol engine, which will get about 50mpg.
 However, it struggles to get up to motorway speeds, and you’re better off with the similarly economical but more-powerful 87hp 1.2-litre petrol engine if you do the odd long drive, though you’ll still need to change down a few gears to overtake anything.